LeanneCodes/console-finances/README.md

 2. Navigate to the tab that's labelled "Console"
 3. Scroll to the bottom to view final compiled report

+## Notes
+I have included my console.logs throughout the code, to show my workings and to make sure I was on track to find the correct data.

 ## Credit

 - MDN Web Docs for the function to calculate the change in profit month-on-month.